 In our daily lives we encounter numerous substances that affect the quality of the air we breathe; volatile organic compounds make up the bulk of urban and indoor pollution.

 Volatile organic compounds (VOCs), are a heterogeneous group of chemicals that easily evaporate at room temperature.

-Sources of Volatile Organic Compounds (VOCs) pollution in indoor air are diverse and affect somewhat all household objects and activities: primarily construction and furnishing materials (whose emissions persist even for years), cosmetic or deodorizing products, cigarette smoke, cleaning materials and various products (e.g., glues, adhesives, solvents, paints), recently processed clothes in the laundry, heating devices, printers and photocopiers.
+Sources of Volatile Organic Compounds pollution in indoor air are diverse and affect somewhat all household objects and activities: primarily construction and furnishing materials (whose emissions linger for years), cosmetic or deodorizing products, cigarette smoke, cleaning materials and various products (e.g., glues, adhesives, solvents, paints), recently processed clothes in the laundry, heating devices, printers and copiers.

 VOCs are also present in outdoor environments from vehicle exhausts, industrial emissions and natural sources such as vegetation.
 Among the most dangerous, from a toxicological and mutagenic point of view, is formaldehyde.